Skip to contents

 labs(fill = 'Cluster', title = 'Current')

 We can apply the current clustering to the future scenario.
-This will show us how and where the currently identified clusters would exist in future geographic space.
-ProjectClusters is really the whole heart of this workflow, it requires the outputs from elasticSDM, PostProcessSDM, and EnvironmentalBasedSample.
+This will show us how and where the currently identified clusters would exist in the future geographic space.
+ProjectClusters is really the heart of this workflow; it requires the outputs from elasticSDM, PostProcessSDM, and EnvironmentalBasedSample.

 future_clusts <- projectClusters(